tomsaleeba/nga10781-truth-table/README.md

 Should the *Reveal Answer* menu item be available to the user.

 `isWorking`\
-Is this working correct in `assess`?
+Is this working correctly in `assess`?
 Possibly not all that useful unless it's used a checklist to make sure we have test coverage.
 For some states, we have tickets saying they are/aren't working and I wanted to note that.